YaqiXia/Voltrix-SpMM/README.md

 ```

 This will run all benchmarks and compare Voltrix-SpMM against baseline methods.
-Results are typically output to the console and a specified csv file.
+Results are output to the console and write to `bench/results.csv` file.